Freeboard/thingproxy/README.md

 In addition, some browsers don't allow requests for non-encrypted HTTP data if the page itself is loaded from HTTPS. thingproxy also allows you to access non-secure HTTP API's from a secure HTTPS url.

-While you can run your own thingproxy server with this source code, but freeboard.io offers a free proxy available at:
+We encourage you to run your own thingproxy server with this source code, but freeboard.io offers a free proxy available at:

 http://thingproxy.freeboard.io and https://thingproxy.freeboard.io